 Don’t Miss: Although chicken biscuit lovers should dig into the Franklin or Ellsworth, we love The Sherman with Tender Belly bacon, lettuce, tomato, mayo and a fried egg, if you please.

 Glazed & Confuzed

 The Lowdown: This shop had us at doughnuts and the punny name.
-Glazed & Confuzed has been dishing organic doughnuts in Denver since 2012, and the Stanley Market location will open April 20.
+Glazed & Confuzed has been dishing organic doughnuts in Denver since 2012, and the Stanley Market location opened April 20.
 Founder Josh Schwab said, “It has been my dream to combine my passion for fresh, gourmet food and my love for donuts into a successful business.
 I’m here to show you, Colorado, that there is more to donuts then just glaze and sprinkles!”